AndyGrom/loadOnDemand/README.md

 loadOnDemand
 ============

-angularjs load on demand module
+angularjs module is designed to download other modules angularjs when they need them